 When polishing the surface of the sheet, the piece must be kept in motion at all times.
 Do not use excessive pressure, as softening from over-heating can result.

 Wet sanding is desired for finishing acrylics.
 Normally 180-320 grit “wet-or dry” paper is used along with plenty of water.
 If done by hand, use a sanding block to keep edges even.
 Only light pressure should be applied when grinding with power sanders to minimize frictional heat which can cause gumming from over-heating of the acrylic.
 Follow “Polishing Edges” procedure for a higher finish.

 A scratched surface should not be sanded unless the imperfections are too deep to be removed by polishing alone.
 If sanding is required, it is recommended that wet sanding be used.
 The application of water makes it possible to produce a smoother finish because a fine-grit sandpaper can be used.
-Without water, the same fine-grit paper would fill up and over-heat the acrylic.
+Without water, the same fine-grit paper clog up with dust and over-heat the acrylic.

 For very deep scratches, a 240-grit or 320-grit paper will be coarse enough to start the sanding process.
 The first step should be followed, after rinsing, by a 400-grit, and then by a 600-grit paper.
 Be sure to use plenty of water and rinse the sandpaper frequently to keep it from clogging.
 With power sanders, only light pressure should be applied to reduce friction.
 Follow “Polishing Surfaces” procedure for a higher finish.